-In the world of hosting, your disk space is the amount of hard drive space allocated to your account on the server.
+In the world of hosting, your disk space is how much disk space is free on a hard drive that you can allocate to your account on the server.

 This is important because it’s where all of your website data, such as content, images, files, videos, etc are stored.

 If you’re running a website, it’s important to have enough space to store all of your website data as well as any additional files, such as email accounts, backups, etc.